benson338/Git-Cheat-Sheet/README.md

 `git stash`

+`git stash save "[descriptive message]"`

 > stash the changes in a dirty working directory away.
 Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory

+`git stash -u`

+> adding the -u option (or --include-untracked) tells git stash to also stash your untracked files

 `git stash list`